chinthakagodawita/dinghy/README.md

 ## DNS

-Dinghy installs a DNS server listening on the private interface, which resolves \*.docker to the Dinghy VM.
-For instance, if you have a running container that exposes port 3000 to the host, and you like to call it `myrailsapp`, you can connect to it at `myrailsapp.docker` port 3000, e.g.
+Dinghy starts a DNS container via Docker, which resolves \*.docker to the Dinghy VM.
+This uses the easily-configurable [dnsdock](https://github.com/tonistiigi/dnsdock) container.
-`http://myrailsapp.docker:3000/` or `telnet myrailsapp.docker 3000`.

-## HTTP proxy

-Dinghy will run a HTTP proxy inside a docker container in the VM, giving you easy access to web apps running in other containers.
-This uses the excellent [nginx-proxy](https://github.com/jwilder/nginx-proxy) docker tool.

-The proxy will take a few moments to download the first time you launch the VM.
+It also sets up a network route on your host machine so that all \*.docker DNS entries get forwarded through to this nameserver.

-Any containers that you want proxied, make sure the `VIRTUAL_HOST` environment variable is set, either with the `-e` option to docker or the environment hash in docker-compose.
-For instance setting `VIRTUAL_HOST=myrailsapp.docker` will make the container's exposed port available at `http://myrailsapp.docker/`.
-If the container exposes more than one port, set `VIRTUAL_PORT` to the http port number, as well.
+To set a hostname for a container, just specify the `DNSDOCK_ALIAS` environment variable, either with the -e option to docker or the environment hash in docker-compose.
+For instance setting DNSDOCK_ALIAS=myrailsapp.docker will make the container's exposed port available at http://myrailsapp.docker/.

-See the nginx-proxy documentation for further details.

-If you use docker-compose, you can add VIRTUAL_HOST to the environment hash in `docker-compose.yml`, for instance:

 ```yaml
 web: